 Figure 5: New Slide Layout added

-- By default the new Slide Layout added has a name that PowerPoint automatically provides -- it's called Custom Layout.
-To rename the Slide Layout, right--click it -- and from the context menu that appears, choose the Rename Layout option.
+- By default the new Slide Layout added has a name that PowerPoint automatically provides.
+It's called Custom Layout.
+To rename the Slide Layout, right-click the layout thumbnail, and from the context menu that appears, choose the Rename Layout option.
 This brings up the Rename Layout window, as shown in Figure 6.
 Within this window, you can see the default name (highlighted in red within Figure 6).
 Just type in the new name (we renamed our new layout Imaginative Layout), and click the Rename button.